Images Mark Russel, text Genevieve Carbonatto

 The following is a transverse sweep through the pelvis.
 Blood clot, free fluid and a complex left sided adnexal mass are clearly visible

-This is her left upper quadrant examination looking for free fluid in Morison’s pouch
+This is her right upper quadrant examination looking for free fluid in Morison’s pouch

 There is free fluid in Morison’s pouch extending to the tip of the liver.